 Films — Live-Action

-Pirates of the Caribbean had an awesome moment in At World's End, after Elizabeth's Rousing Speech, drives all the pirate crews to truly fight for their way of life.
+- Pirates of the Caribbean: At World's End: Elizabeth's Rousing Speech drives all the pirate crews to truly fight for their way of life.
 They raise their banners and prepare for the fight.

 "Was it over when the Germans bombed Pearl Harbor?
 Hell no!"

-In The Avengers, Coulson's death was what finally brought the team together.
+- The Avengers: Coulson's death was what finally brought the team together.
 Thor saw Coulson being stabbed as he watched helplessly.
 Tony knew Coulson the longest.
 Cap gets motivated from the blood-stained trading cards Coulson eagerly wanted him to sign.
 Black Widow and Hawkeye were longtime comrades with Coulson.

 Live Action TV